Semantic Invariant Multi-view Clustering with Fully Incomplete Information: Experiments

 In this section, we conduct in-depth explorations to experimentally demonstrate the effectiveness of our SMILE and provide support for Theorem~\ref{Theorem.3}, Theorem~\ref{Theorem.2}, and Theorem~\ref{Theorem.4}.

-\textbf{Tackling the problem of fully incomplete information via semantic invariance learning.} We begin by demonstrating the effectiveness of semantic invariance learning $I(C; X|V)$ in addressing correspondence incompleteness and instance incompleteness, as proved in Theorem~\ref{Theorem.3} and Theorem~\ref{Theorem.2}, respectively.
+\textbf{Tackling the problem of fully incomplete information via semantic invariance learning.} We first demonstrate the effectiveness of semantic invariance learning $I(C; X|V)$ in addressing correspondence incompleteness and instance incompleteness, which are theoretically proven in Theorem~\ref{Theorem.3} and Theorem~\ref{Theorem.2}, respectively.

 For correspondence incompleteness, we visualize the similarity matrices in Fig.~\ref{Fig.4} to help understand the performance of our realignment approach.
 In the figure, CAR~\cite{yang2022robust} is adopted to evaluate the alignment rate at the category level, which is defined as follows: